Tinram/Go-Notes/README.md

 close(c)
 ```

-+ only necessary to close channel when important to tell receiving goroutine that all data is sent
++ only necessary to close channel when it's important to tell receiving goroutine that all data is sent

 ### function arguments